ascv/HyperLogLog/README.md

 4L
 ```

 HyperLogLogs use a Murmur64A hash.
-This hash function is fast and has a good
+This function is fast and has a good
-uniform distribution of bits.
-The seed to this hash function can be set:
+uniform distribution of bits which is necessary for accurate estimations.
+The
+seed to this hash function can be set in the `HyperLogLog` constructor:
 ```
 >>> hll = HyperLogLog(k=2, seed=123456789)
 >>> hll.seed()